centrifuge/apps/.github/README.md

 ### Onboarding API

-Setup pure proxy to sign transactions.
+Setup pure proxy to sign transactions (whitelisting & transfer tokens).

-1. Wallet A calls proxy.create_pure(..) .
+1. Use Wallet A to call proxy.create_pure(..) .
 This creates a pure proxy, which doesn’t have a private key or seed.
 You can then copy the address (pure_proxy_address) from the event submitted.
-2. Wallet A calls proxy.proxy(pure_proxy_address, proxy.add_proxy(secure_wallet_B, type=PermissionManagement)
+2. Use Wallet A to call proxy.proxy(pure_proxy_address, proxy.add_proxy(secure_wallet_B, type=PermissionManagement)
-3. Wallet A calls proxy.proxy(pure_proxy_address, proxy.add_proxy(multisig_C, type=Any).
+3. Use Wallet A to call proxy.proxy(pure_proxy_address, proxy.add_proxy(multisig_C, type=Any).
 Multisig C is some multisig that can swap out wallet B if it ever gets compromised / lost.
 This should be at least a multisig with 2 signer threshold.
 4. Add the pure_proxy_address to the env variable `MEMBERLIST_ADMIN_PURE_PROXY` in the onboarding api and `REACT_APP_MEMBERLIST_ADMIN_PURE_PROXY` in the centrifuge-app env variables.
+5. Make sure secure_wallet_B is funded with both aUSD and the Native currency.
+6. Use Wallet A to call proxy.proxy(pure_proxy_address, proxy.add_proxy(secure_wallet_B, type=Any) for

 Note: onboarding must be manually enabled for each tranche in the issuer settings.